tinloaf/ygg/README.md

 Documentation
 =============

 There's a short usage example below which is probably enough if you just want to use the Red-Black-Tree.

-More [Documentation](https://tinloaf.github.io/ygg/) is being added over time.
+The [Documentation](https://tinloaf.github.io/ygg/) contains an overview over how the different datastructures behave as well as more in-depth examples as well as an API documentation.

 Usage Example
 =============